 Be sure to check out the 10+ Best Resources to Start Your Blog.

-When you choose a host, you are choosing where your website or blog “lives” and where the essential files for your site are maintained.
+When you choose a hosting provider, you are choosing where your website or blog “lives” and where the essential files for your site are maintained.

 Research has been my constant companion over the past couple of months.
-So when it came time to choose a host for my website, I looked at a variety of hosting options.
-Ultimately, I chose to go with SiteGround.
+So when it came time to choose a hosting provider for my website, I looked at a variety of hosting options.
+Ultimately, I chose to go with SiteGround (affiliate).
 They have:

 - super reviews